DavidWells/davidwells-legacy-site/content/blog/2019-05-08-a-netlify-year.md

 ## How did this happen?

-I like to think all these things were made possible by all the wonderful folks on the Netlify team and these guiding principles.
+I like to think all these things were made possible by all the wonderful folks on the Netlify team and these guiding principles:

 - Be creative
 - Experiment, try new things, don't be afraid to fail